 Trinidad and Tobago - Market OverviewTrinidad and Tobago - Market Overview

-The two islands of Trinidad and Tobago (TT) are located in the Lesser Antilles, between the Atlantic Ocean and the Caribbean Sea.
-TT is a high-income developed country with a GDP per capita of over US$15,700 and an annual GDP of US$22 billion.
+- The two islands of Trinidad and Tobago (TT) are located in the Lesser Antilles, between the Atlantic Ocean and the Caribbean Sea.
+TT is a high-income developing country with a GDP per capita of over $16,000 and an annual GDP of $22.1 billion.
 It has the largest economy in the English-speaking Caribbean Community (CARICOM) and is the third most populous country with 1.4 million inhabitants.

-Energy exploration and production drive TT’s economy, and this sector has historically attracted the most foreign direct investment.
-The energy sector usually accounts for almost half of GDP and 80 percent of export earnings, but these figures have fallen dramatically since 2015, the result of an ongoing decrease in energy production and a continuing decline in energy prices.
-TT entered a recession in 2015, and economic growth will likely be depressed through at least the first three quarters of 2017, at which point some energy projects currently underway may provide a return to growth.
+- Energy exploration and production drive TT’s economy; this sector has historically attracted the most foreign direct investment.
+The energy sector usually accounts for about 40 percent of GDP and 80 percent of export earnings, but these figures have fallen dramatically since 2015.
+The country is slowly emerging from a recession that began in 2015 and was caused by a drop in gas production and lower energy prices.

-Despite its challenges, TT is buffered by significant foreign reserves and a sovereign wealth fund.
-It is also the world’s largest exporter of ammonia and methanol and is the sixth largest exporter of liquefied natural gas (LNG).
+- Despite its challenges, TT is buffered by significant, though declining, foreign reserves and a sovereign wealth fund.
+It is also the world’s largest exporter of ammonia, second largest exporter of methanol and the sixth largest exporter of liquefied natural gas (LNG).

 Trinidad and Tobago Trade Development and Promotion